AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 - Amazon VPC (Route tables) <br />

 ## clues
-Clue 1:Did you check the VPC Route Table?
+1:Did you check the VPC Route Table?
 You should check if the Route Tables of the Beer Store Data VPC is pointing to the correct Ressource

-Clue 2:Traffic still not showing in the Firewall?
+2:Traffic still not showing in the Firewall?
 If you still can't see the traffic in the Firewall monitoring.
 Please do the following:

 1. Login into the AWS console